reetasingh/CKAD-Bookmarks/README.md

 Steps to use the bookmark
 ```
-import bookmarks file kubernetes.io.html directly in chrome browser
+import bookmarks file named kubernetes.io.html directly in chrome browser

+```
 Bookmark is sorted alphabetically and the links take to exact code to copy
-```